Rea7per-r/NFT-Collection-Migration-and-Management-with-Polygon-Bridge/README.md

 - **Modifier**: onlyOwner (The function can only be executed by the contract owner.)
 - **Parameters**:
-  - `quantity`: The number of NFTs to be minted.
+  - quantity: The number of NFTs to be minted.
 - **Requirements**:
   - The total supply of NFTs after minting must not exceed the maximum quantity (5).